Polar alignment: Mathematical, two-star polar alignment

-If the above formula is written in matrix notation, the inverse can be calculated.
-So the polar error expressed in Δe and Δa can be calculated from the Δα and Δδ between the telescope encoder and second reference star.
+The inverse can be calculated if the above formula is written in matrix notation.
+So the polar error expressed in Δe and Δa can be calculated from the Δα and Δδ between the telescope encoder and the second reference star.

 Polar Alignment with Excel

 Polar Alignment with Excel is a method for polar alignment of equatorial mountings for astronomical telescopes, using a digital camera and a computer.

 Photography

 A digital camera with a standard lens is mounted on the telescope and pointed at the celestial pole.
-Exposure is set at „B“ (Bulb) and an image is taken while the camera is slowly turned around the polar axis.
+Exposure is set at "B" (Bulb) and an image is taken while the camera is slowly turned around the polar axis.
 This yields a kind of star-trail image.
 The beginning and the end of the star trails must be clearly marked with a few seconds of static exposure.
 Due to the rotation, the information about the current direction of the axis is hidden in the image.
 Alternatively, two static images can be taken, which differ by a rotation around the polar axis.